mg-04/mg-04.github.io/_projects/control.md

 ---

 A walkthrough of control theory and applications

+(slides currently under construction.
+They are very pretty)
 - Open loop control
 - Closed loop control (PID)
 - Computer simulation and tuning